metasong/iam-data/documents/Angular DI_168.md

 ```

 **Notes:**
-* The ! post-fix expression operator may be used to assert that its operand is non-null and non-undefined in contexts where the type checker is unable to conclude that fact.
+* !. is non-null assertion operator - it just saying to type checker that you're sure that a is not null or undefined.
+More info [here](https://github.com/Microsoft/TypeScript/wiki/What's-new-in-TypeScript#non-null-assertion-operator)